CipherVault/CipherVault/README.md

 **Cyber Artisan (Cybersecurity specialist/Digital protector)**

-As a cybersecurity profesional, I recognize the unique vulnerabilities faced by the elderly in today's digital age.
+ I recognize the unique vulnerabilities faced by the elderly in today's digital age.
 With patience and empathy, I am dedicated to providing tailored support and protection to this demographic, ensuring they can enjoy the benefits of technology without falling victim to its risks.
-Whether it's guiding them through safe online practices or implementing personalized security measures, I am committed to empowering older adults to navigate the digital world securely and with peace of mind this is my journey.
+Whether it's guiding them through safe online practices or implementing personalized security measures, I am committed to empowering older adults to navigate the digital world securely and with peace of mind.

 ### 🧰 Languages and Tools
 <!--